MarkClinton/sporting-mc/README.md

 - ### Media

   - [Unsplash](https://unsplash.com/) for free to use images.
-  - [Football Web Pages](https://www.footballwebpages.co.uk/portuguese-primeira-liga/teams) for images of team crests in the Portugese League.
+  - [Football Web Pages](https://www.footballwebpages.co.uk/portuguese-primeira-liga/teams) for images of team crests in the Portuguese League.
   - [FC Vizela](https://fcvizela.pt/) for player headshots.
-  - [Logowik](https://logowik.com/fc-vizela-vector-logo-8490.html) for main image of football crest.
+  - [Logowik](https://logowik.com/fc-vizela-vector-logo-8490.html) for the main image of crest.
   - [FC Porto](https://www.fcporto.pt/en/news) for inspiration on football news articles.
   - [Premier League](https://www.premierleague.com/matchweek/12305/blog) for inspiration on design, layout and content.

 - ### Helpful Links

   - [Stack Overflow Post on Flexbox](https://stackoverflow.com/questions/39644585/using-flex-order-property-to-re-arrange-items-for-desktop-and-mobile-views): This Stack Overflow article helped me with fixing my flexbox issue for my middle article positioning.
 The intent was to have the article viewable like the one above it when on mobile but when the screen was for desktop that the image be on the left and the article header and content be contained on the right.
 [Link to code](https://github.com/MarkClinton/sporting-mc/blob/e5fe8238415a538ee9f5f4d5991509932f0bfa3a/news.html#L84).
-  - [Stack Overflow Post on Text outline](https://stackoverflow.com/questions/11323813/how-to-outline-text-in-html-css): Because one of my nav items was larger than the others I couldnt assign it an accurate width without messing up the rest of the nav spacing.
+  - [Stack Overflow Post on Text outline](https://stackoverflow.com/questions/11323813/how-to-outline-text-in-html-css): Because one of my nav items was larger than the others I couldn't assign it an accurate width without messing up the rest of the nav spacing.
 This would cause a slight movement if I used font-bold on hover.
-Instead, I used text shadow to acheive some sort of bold text.
+Instead, I used text shadow to achieve some sort of bold text.
   - [Stack Overflow Post on styling Radio Buttons](https://stackoverflow.com/questions/37069238/how-to-change-the-font-style-in-radio-button): I wanted a custom style for my radio buttons to fit the theme of the site.
 Using this Stack Overflow post I was able to do it.

 - ### Acknowledgments